swcarpentry/r-novice-inflammation/CONTRIBUTING.md

 2. We use [GitHub flow][github-flow] to manage changes:
     1. Create a new branch in your desktop copy of this repository for each significant change.
-    2. Commit the change to the in that branch.
+    2. Commit the change in that branch.
 If you'd like to suggest a change to an episode in the lesson, please commit changes to files in `_episodes_rmd` *not* `_episodes_md` to avoid your contributions being overwritten by the R Markdown to Markdown conversion.
     3. Push that branch to your fork of this repository on GitHub.
     4. Submit a pull request from that branch to the [master repository][repo].
     5. If you receive feedback,